mvolkmann/blog/src/ocaml.md

   sqrt ((dx *. dx) +. (dy *. dy))
 ```

-Here is a "main" source file that uses things defined in `math.ml`.
+Here is a "main" source file, typically named `main.ml`,
+that uses things defined in `math.ml`.
 It defines a constant, a function, and a expression that is executed
 when this file is passed to the `ocaml` command.